gauravmarkan/Selenium-Jenkins/README.md

 Get into Jenkins and create new file by giving it a name & selecting freestyle project from the list of project types.

+You will get a next page somewhat like settings, in order to have basic execution.
+We will go to build option and select Execute Windows Batch Command (if using Windows) and if you are on MAC OS, select Execute shell.

+Provide the command to run the selenium test

+Copy the project location and go to command line & try to exceute it through it.

+Perform the same command instructions on desktop as well as Jenkins.